50054-cdpa/notes/syntax_analysis.md

 ### Implementing a Lexer using a Parser

-In general, parsers are capable of hanlding context free grammar, which is a super-set of the regular grammars.
-(A grammar can be expressed as a regular expression is a regular grammar.)
+In general, parsers are capable of handling context free grammar, which is a super-set of the regular grammars.
+(A grammar that can be expressed as a regular expression is a regular grammar.)

-Hence it is possible to implement a lexer using a parser, which we are going to discuss during the cohort problem.
+Hence it is possible to implement a lexer using a parser, which we are going to discuss in the cohort problems.

 ## Parsing

 **Input:** Output from the Lexer

 **Output:** A parse tree representing parsed result according to the parse derivation

 Why tree representation?

-1. Firstly, a tree representation allows efficient access to sub part of the source code and intuitive transformation.
+1. Firstly, a tree representation allows efficient access to the sub parts of the source code and intuitive transformation.
-2. Secondly, a tree reperesentation captures the relationship between the LHS non-terminals and their RHS in the production rules.
+2. Secondly, a tree representation captures the relationship between the LHS non-terminals and their RHS in the production rules.

 ### Parsing Derivation